-Recently the Health Secretary said 'I am determined we blaze a trail across the world in developing a truly safe healthcare system with airline levels of safety'.
+Last week the Health Secretary said 'I am determined we blaze a trail across the world in developing a truly safe healthcare system with airline levels of safety'.
 (Economist Radio, 28.1.16)

-He was commenting on the death of a child from Sepsis: a very rare condition often of shocking and tragic inexorability.
-His muscular soundbite was bound to be popular - who would disagree with such an aim?
-But how realistic is it?
+He was commenting on the death of a child from Sepsis, a dramatically rapid bloodstream infection with frequently fatal multi-organ failure.
+His muscular soundbite is bound to be popular - who would disagree with such an aim?
+But is it realistic?